lrq3000/pyFileFixity/README.rst

 notification, but is more meant to be used from times-to-times to check up on your data archives integrity (if you need this kind of application, see `avpreserve's fixity <https://github.com/avpreserve/fixity>`_).

-This script was made for Python 2.7.6, but it should be easily adaptable to run on Python 3.x.

 Example usage
 ~~~~~~~~~~~~~